 More on Google Shopping Ads here.

-With Shopping Ads becoming increasingly popular and increasing threats to Google’s ad business posed by Amazon’s move into paid ads on its marketplace, Google saw the opportunity to provide an ad format that allowed the user to purchase within the ad itself.
+With Shopping Ads becoming increasingly popular, plus the increasing threats to Google’s ad business posed by Amazon’s move into paid ads on its marketplace, Google saw the opportunity to provide an ad format that allowed the user to purchase within the ad itself.
 Google Actions, along with its universal shopping cart, was a natural extension to the Shopping Ad.

-To make this an attractive alternative for merchants, Google rolled out Actions as a cost-per-sale performance-based model, rather than Shopping Ads’ pay-per-click model.
-Google doesn’t charge you anything to participate in Google Actions until one of your products is purchased.
-And then, the fee is only a small percentage of your revenue (between 5% – 15%).
+To make this an attractive alternative for merchants, Google initially rolled out Actions as a cost-per-sale performance model, rather than Shopping Ads’ pay-per-click model.
+Google didn’t charge you anything to participate in Google Actions until one of your products was purchased.
+And then, the fee was a percentage of your revenue (between 5% – 15%).

-Demands on your resources are low with Actions.
+The fact that Google Actions is now free makes it very attractive, especially as demands on your resources are low with Actions.
 No campaigns to set up and optimize in Google Ads.
-Orders are synced from Google to your Shopify store automatically (by AdAmplify), while fulfillment information from your store is synced back to Google.
+Orders are synced from Google to your Shopify store automatically (by AdAmplify).
 So, you continue to use the same processes you’re used to using in Shopify.
-As well, Google provides customer support for their orders.
-Which means you incur little in support costs for those sales.

-Still, you don’t want to “ignore” this group of potential buyers, given Actions’ performance-based selling model and the fact that its users are much more likely to make a purchase based on their position in the purchase funnel.
+You don’t want to “ignore” this group of potential buyers, given the fact that they are more likely to make purchases based on their position in the purchase funnel.
 Also, if your products are an ideal fit, Actions can tap you into a growing audience on emerging platforms like voice, only open to merchants using Actions.

 Running all three should be your goal, as each complements the other two, and together should give you a more comprehensive and pervasive campaign that increases both your exposure and overall performance.